 YEAR 4 (LEVEL 6)

-This is the final year of the bachelor degree.
-The first semester is generally focussing on developing specific automotive knowledge.
-Your individual project will allow you to specialise further into a field of your choice.
-At the end of this, you will be a graduate engineer ready for industry.
+In this final year of the degree, the first semester is generally focused on developing specific automotive knowledge.
+Your individual project will allow you to specialise further in a field of your choice.
+At the end of this, you will be a graduate engineer ready for the industry!

 - Performance Car Chassis, Engines & Powertrain